Secure Adaptive Group Testing: Main Results

-\end{theorem} \ifshort Due to space limitation, the proof is deferred to the extended version of this paper \cite[Section VII]{cohen2018secure}. \else The proof is deferred to Section \ref{converse}. \fi Note that, compared to the lower bound without a security constraints, there is an increase by a multiplicative factor of $1/\min\{1,1-\delta+R_f\}$.
-When $R_f \geq \delta$, the lower bounds of the non-secure and secure adaptive group testing are equal, i.e., $\underline{T}=T^{a}_{s}$. \ifpublic Due to the complexity of \Cref{converse theorem} proof, for simplicity in this paper, we only provide the necessity bound in the private rate limited feedback setup.
-However, in the analogous to the channel problem considered herein, we can extend the result given in \cite[Section C]{bloch2013strong}, to provide the necessity bound in the public unlimited rate feedback setup as well. \fi \ifshort\else \off{
+\ifshort Due to space limitation, the proof is deferred to the extended version of this paper \cite[Section VII]{cohen2018secure}. \else The proof is deferred to Section \ref{converse}. \fi Note that, compared to the lower bound without a security constraints, there is an increase by a multiplicative factor of $1/\min\{1,1-\delta+R_f\}$.
+When $R_f \geq \delta$, the lower bounds of the non-secure and secure adaptive group testing are equal, i.e., $\underline{T}=\underline{T}^{a}_{s}$. \ifshort\else \off{